Joseph Pararajasingham: Assassination

 In late 2005 the police warned Pararajasingham of a plot to kill him and as a result he avoided going to Batticaloa unless it was necessary.
 However, on Christmas Eve 2005 Pararajasingham and Sugunam travelled from Colombo to Batticaloa along with two police bodyguards.
-Pararajasingham wanted to attend the midnight mass at St. Mary's Cathedral, Batticaloa being given by Bishop Kingsley Swampillai but a worried Sugunam suggested that attend mass on Christmas morning.
+Pararajasingham wanted to attend the midnight mass at St. Mary's Cathedral, Batticaloa being given by Bishop Kingsley Swampillai but a worried Sugunam suggested that they attend mass on Christmas morning.
 However, Pararajasingham insisted that they go that night.
 The only people who knew of the Pararajasinghams' decision to attend midnight mass were their police bodyguards.
 That evening, at around 10.30pm, they arrived at St. Mary's Cathedral but on finding the cathedral deserted they left, only to return later with Robin, Sugunam's brother, and his family.

 A group of men in military clothing arrived at the nearby St. Anthony's Church and changed into civilian dress.
 They entered St. Mary's Cathedral through a side entrance at the front of the cathedral.
 It was around 1.10am on Christmas Day and Pararajasingham was receiving Holy Communion from the Bishop.
 The group of men started moving towards the altar.
 As Pararajasingham returned to his pew the men started firing, causing the congregation, including the Bishop, to dive to the floor.
 Pararajasingham was killed on the spot and seven others, including Sugunam, were injured.
 The gunmen exited the cathedral down the aisle, firing their guns into the air.
-Some eyewitnesses reported that the gunmen left in a rickshaw and headed towards the Patpodi camp, an old tooth powder factory used by the government backed Karuna Group/TMVP paramilitary group.
+Some eyewitnesses reported that the gunmen left in a rickshaw and headed towards the Patpodi camp, an old tooth powder factory used by the government-backed Karuna Group/TMVP paramilitary group.

 A few weeks prior to the assassination Pararajasingham's experienced police bodyguards had been replaced.
 On the night of the assassination five of Pararajasingham's new police bodyguards were waiting outside the cathedral but none of them challenged the gunmen.
 The police bodyguards claimed that they didn't want to fire inside the cathedral in case they hit the worshippers.
 However, the police bodyguards didn't even fire at the gunmen even after they had exited the cathedral and were making their getaway.
 The police bodyguards also refused to take Pararajasingham and the injured to hospital.
 Pararajasingham was taken to hospital by a nephew whilst Sugunam was taken by a niece.
 Prior to the shooting, when worshippers were entering the cathedral they noticed that the surrounding area was teeming with security personnel.
 However, after the shooting, when worshippers left the cathedral the area was deserted - there were no security personnel.